-2.11.12 Defining Readmissions
+2.11.11 Defining Readmissions

 Index discharges are restricted to Medicare-covered hospitalizations for inpatient care at shortterm acute care hospitals and critical access hospitals.
-Discharges from skilled nursing facilities (SNFs), long-term care hospitals (LTCHs), rehabilitation hospitals and prospective payment system (PPS)-exempt cancer hospitals - as well as those from separate dedicated units for hospice, rehabilitation and psychiatric care - are excluded.
+Discharges from skilled nursing facilities (SNFs), long-term care hospitals (LTCHs), rehabilitation hospitals and PPS-exempt cancer hospitals - as well as those from separate dedicated units for hospice, rehabilitation and psychiatric care - are excluded.
 To be counted as an index discharge, the patient must be receiving dialysis treatment for ESRD at the time of discharge.

 See denominator exclusions section for further exclusion criteria applied to index discharges.